 Incident DetailsCause of Death:

-Detective James Kelly was shot and killed in Oak Park, Illinois, while investigating several armed robberies in Gary and Hammond.
+Detective James Kelly was shot and killed in Oak Park, Illinois, while investigating several armed robberies that had occurred in Gary and Hammond.

-Two of the suspects were held, but the shooter fled the scene.
-On April 16, he and another gang member were arrested in Newark, Ohio, after robbing two theater messengers of $400 in Zanesville the night before.
-The shooter pleaded guilty to murder in exchange for being spared the death penalty.
-He was sentenced to life in prison on June 3, 1932.
+The 31- and 32-year-old suspects were held but the shooter fled the scene.
+On April 16, he and another gang member, age 50, were arrested in Newark, Ohio, after robbing two theater messengers of $400 in Zanesville the night before.

-Detective Kelly was survived by his wife, four children and parents.
+Detective Kelly was survived by his wife, 4-year-old son, 6-month, 6- and 9-year-old daughters and parents.

 • Detective Kelly is one of eight Indiana line of duty death incidents that occurred in another state.